GoogleCloudPlatform/cloud-foundation-fabric/modules/on-prem-in-a-box/README.md

 - [ ] describe how to check and troubleshoot the onprem VPN and services
 - [ ] add support for service account, scopes and network tags
+- [ ] allow passing in arbitrary CoreDNS configurations instead of tweaking a default one via variables

 ## Examples